Digital Risk Twin

 PHM design

-PHM Technology published a paper title 'The Digital Risk Twin - Enabling Model-based RAMS'.
-In this paper the Digital Risk Twin technology that enables organizations to realize the benefits of digital transformation for the RAMS domain is outlined.
+PHM Technology published the paper “The Digital Risk Twin – Enabling Model-based RAMS”, outlining how DRT technology enables digital transformation for the RAMS domain.

 The Digital Risk Twin – Enabling Model-based RAMS